ry0y4n/envlate/README.md

 # Envlate

+Envlate is a **cross-platform** CLI tool, written in Go.
+You can use it on any platform, including Windows, macOS, and Linux.

-Envlate is a CLI tool, written in Go, that helps you generate template files (e.g., `.env.template` or `.env.local.template`) from existing `.env` or `.env.local` files.
+Envlate helps you generate template files (e.g., `.env.template` or `.env.local.template`) from existing `.env` or `.env.local` files.
 This makes it easier to manage and share environment variable configurations across different environments or with other developers.

 > **Thank you for using Envlate!** If you find it useful, consider giving the repository a star and sharing it with others who might benefit.